0xezgh/Bipper/README.md

 # Bipper
-Tiny application which allow you to register, login, and beep (post) some stuff
+Tiny application which allow you to register, login, beep (post) some stuff, edit and delete your beeps.

 Live Demo here : https://bipperapp.herokuapp.com